IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/generate-app-overview.md

     </div>
 </section>

 Previewing generated code and downloading your work as an Angular app is the final step after designing one application.
-The design and development user story will be completed once the application is generated with all styiling and layout properties.
-Currently, Indigo.Design App Builder offers options to upload all your application files to a Github repository or download them as a package and then run it locally.
+The design and development user story will be completed once the application is generated with all styling and layout properties.
+Currently, Indigo.Design App Builder offers options to upload all your application files to a GitHub repository or download them as a package and then run it locally.

 ## Additional Resources